-Samaras received a joint Ph.D. in Civil and Environmental Engineering and Engineering and Public Policy from Carnegie Mellon, an M.P.A. in Public Policy from the Wagner Graduate School of Public Service at New York University, and a B.S. in Civil Engineering from Bucknell University.
-He also is a Leadership and Excellence in Environmental Design (LEED) Accredited Professional.
+Costa received a joint Ph.D. in civil and environmental engineering and engineering and public policy from Carnegie Mellon, an MPA in public policy from the Wagner Graduate School of Public Service at New York University, and a B.S. in civil engineering from Bucknell University.

 Climate Adaptation for Infrastructure

 2008 Ph.D., Civil and Environmental Engineering and Engineering and Public Policy, Carnegie Mellon University